jennihultman/Luke-metagenomics/PRACTICALS/part2.md

 ### Mapping the reads back to the assembly
 Next thing to do is mapping all the reads back to the assembly.
 We use the renamed >5000 nt contigs and do it sample-wise, so each sample is mapped separately using the trimmed R1 & R2 reads.

-However, since this would take three days, we have run this for you and the data can be found from `COURSE_DATA/MEGAHIT_BINNING/`
+However, since this would take three days, I have run this for you and the data can be found from `COURSE_DATA/MEGAHIT_BINNING/`
 The folder contains the output from mapping all samples against all four assemblies.
-We will be using only the mappings against assembly from Sample03.
+We will be using only the mappings against assembly from Sample02.
 Let's make a softlink to that folder as well.
 Make sure you make the softlink to your `ANVIO` folder

 ```bash